Danielle Conrad

 Danielle Conrad (born August 5, 1977) is a politician from the U.S. state of Nebraska.
 From 2007 to 2015, she served in the Nebraska State Legislature, representing District 46 on the city of Lincoln's north side.
 She was elected again to the Nebraska Legislature in 2022.

-Personal life
+Early life and education

 She was born on August 5, 1977, in Seward, Nebraska.
 Her father served as a Deputy Sheriff for over 25 years; her mother served as a teacher at Lincoln Public Schools for over 15 years.
 Conrad graduated from the University of Nebraska–Lincoln with a B.A. in 2000.
 She went on to earn her Juris Doctor at the University of Nebraska College of Law in 2003.

 According to a background article prepared by the Unicameral Update, Conrad became a fan of politics as a teenager, following the historic race for Governor pitting two women, Republican Kay Orr against Democrat Helen Boosalis.